Division Links

 FAQs

-Where do our emissions occur?
+Where do our ozone forming emissions occur?

 You can see in the video below VOC emissions are most concentrated in densely populated and urban areas, and peak during the day.
-Summertime NOx emissions are associated more with traffic corridors and the timing of traffic throughout the day.
+Summertime NOx emissions are typically associated more with traffic corridors and the timing of traffic throughout the day.

-What VOC reductions are required?
+What emissions reductions are required?

-The Clean Air Act requires that we reduce our daily VOC emissions by 15% from our 2017 emissions inventory compared to 2023, when the area is supposed to attain the standard.
-This means that the State is aiming to reduce daily VOC emissions by ~7 tons per day during the summertime ozone season.
-Study of the 2017 emissions inventory is crucial to making accurate VOC emissions reductions.
+For a serious ozone SIP, the Clean Air Act requires that the state reduce daily NOx and VOC emissions in the Northern Wasatch Front by 9% from 2017 VOC emissions levels compared to 2026, when the area is supposed to attain the standard.
+This means that the State is aiming to reduce daily emissions by ~7.5 tons per day during the summertime ozone season.
+Study of the 2017 emissions inventory, and ozone chemistry, is crucial to implementing meaningful emissions reductions.

-What VOC controls already exist?
+What controls already exist?

-Many sources of pollution are already regulated through past SIPs and other rulemaking efforts.
+Many sources of pollution in the Northern Wasatch Front are already well regulated through past SIPs and other rulemaking efforts, including through the adoption of Reasonably Available Control Measures.

 • Potential to Be Controlled: These emissions sources are not yet subject to emissions control measures or have the potential to be further controlled.